Frequently Asked Questions - PhD Statistics

 4. Who will be my academic advisor?

-The PhD Program Director (currently Dr. Michael McDermott) and Associate Director (currently Dr. Matthew McCall) serve as academic advisors for all students in the PhD program.
+The PhD Program Director (Dr. Matthew McCall) and Associate Chair (Dr. Michael McDermott) serve as academic advisors for all students in the PhD program.
 They meet with each student individually at least once every semester and again during the summer to provide guidance on course selection and overall progress towards the degree.
 The academic advisor’s role is separate from a student’s research (dissertation) advisor.